Chocolate Date Cake

 - 1/2 tsp. kosher salt

 - 3 tbsp. corn syrup, divided

-- - Latte Sauce (recipe link below)
+- - Latte Sauce

-In small saucepan, bring dates and espresso to a boil; reduce heat to low and simmer 5 min.
+In a small saucepan, bring dates and espresso to a boil; reduce heat to low and simmer 5 min.
 Remove from heat, stir in soda; cool.
 In another small saucepan over very low heat, melt 7 oz. chocolate, stirring occasionally, until melted and smooth.
 Stir in 2 tbsp. corn syrup; cool.
 In large mixing bowl using electric mixer, beat 16 tbsp. butter and sugar until thick and pale; beat in eggs, one at a time, then vanilla.
 Add flours and salt; beat on high speed 1 min.
 Scrape bowl; with beaters running, slowly stream in melted chocolate.
 Scrape bowl and beat on high 1 min.
 Fold in date mixture by hand.
 Pour into 9" springform pan sprayed with cooking spray (bottom only lined with parchment paper).
 Bake on a baking sheet in preheated 375° oven until cake begins to crack and a toothpick inserted in the center comes out clean (60-70 min.).
 Cool 30 min. in pan; remove side of pan, cool completely.
 In small saucepan over very low heat, melt remaining chocolate, butter and corn syrup; stir occasionally until melted and smooth.
 Invert cake onto cake plate; remove paper.
 Pour chocolate mixture over cake.
 Cool completely.
 Serve with Latte Sauce.

 Good to Know: